supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/Enable-Microsoft-Defender-for-Cloud.md

 >**Important:** The next steps are done on a different machine than the one you were previously working on.
 Look for the Virtual Machine name references.

-1. Click on Start button, search for **Hyper-V** from the bottom windows search bar and select to open.
+1. Click on the Start button, search for **Hyper-V** from the bottom windows search bar, and select to open.

 1. Click on WIN1